obzessed/obs-node/docs/API.md

 ## Notes

-- All API calls are synchronous
+- All API calls are synchronous (for now)
 - Use `setTimeout` or `async/await` for long operations
 - Source/filter names are case-sensitive